 It’s also not allowed to take pictures of official agencies, officers and police officers.
 And – unfortunately – drones are also prohibited.

 Oh, and they don’t like (pictures of) bearded men … Islamic fundamentalism is heavily suppressed in Uzbekistan and bearded men are seen as a threat.
 You can read more about it here.
-I’m sorry if you’ve been saving a long time for a nice full beard, but you better shave it before you go to Uzbekistan!

 It may all seem a bit overwhelming but don’t let this stop you from traveling to Uzbekistan.
 As long as you take the above into account, you absolutely won’t have problems.

 Let’s now talk about what you have to bring with you:

 In Uzbekistan, you pay with the Uzbek Sum (UZS).
 1USD is about 8,337 UZS (January 2019).